enercoop/enda/guides/Building this package.md

 twine upload dist/*
 ```
 Then to test the package just get `enda` using pip without specifying `--index-url`.
-Also, the hard requirements (`pandas`) will be downloaded automatically:
+Also, the hard requirements (`pandas`) will be downloaded automatically :
 ```
 pip install enda
 ```